 - manure management plan

-You might get an annual inspection from certification bodies appointed under the Pig and Poultry Assurance Scheme, which are very similar to the Environment Agency inspection.
+You might get an inspection from a certification body appointed under the Pig and Poultry Assurance Scheme.
+These are very similar to the Environment Agency inspection.

 Time and length

-If you are not in the Pig and Poultry Assurance Scheme you’ll be inspected every year.
+If you are not in the Pig and Poultry Assurance Scheme, how often you’re inspected will depend on the risk of pollution from your farm.

 You’ll get up to 14 days’ notice of an inspection, which usually takes 2 hours.